-TAREC continues to implement the development activities on the 12 wind service contract areas with an aggregate capacity estimated at 400 MW.
-This includes the 54 MW San Lorenzo Wind Project for which, in 2013, TAREC obtained approval for the commerciality of the wind project.
+The Company continues to implement the development activities on its 12 wind service contract areas with an aggregate capacity estimated at 400 MW.
+This includes the 54 MW San Lorenzo Wind Project of TAREC which obtained approval for commerciality and is now under construction.
 Construction costs related to the project were included under construction in progress (see Note 32).